 - Howard-Snyder, Daniel, and Paul K. Moser (eds.), 2002.
 Divine Hiddenness: New Essays, Cambridge: Cambridge University Press.

 - Johnston, Mark, 2009.
-Saving God: Religion after Idolatry, Princeton, NJ: Princeton University Press.
+Saving God: Religion after Idolatry, Princeton: Princeton University Press.

 - Kenny, Anthony, 1992.
 What is Faith?
 Oxford: Oxford University Press.

 - King, Rolfe, 2008.
-Obstacles to Divine Revelation: God and the Reorientation of Human Reason, London & New York: Continuum.
+Obstacles to Divine Revelation: God and the Reorientation of Human Reason, London: Continuum.